archagon/archagon.net/_posts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 (This is going to be a bit long but hopefully not too boring!
 Please bear with me because there are a lot of fundamentals to cover before getting to the good stuff.
 I'll try to keep it brief, but if you want to get to the meat of this article, [click here][sec-ct].
 And be sure to check out the [demo section][sec-demo].)

 Embarrassingly, my app dev endeavors have mostly been confined to local devices.
 Programmers like to gloat about the stupendous mental castles they build of their circutous, multi-level architectures, but not me.
 In truth, networks leave me quite perplexed.
 I start thinking about data serializing to bits, servers performing their secret handshakes, distant operations forming into an ordered history, merge conflicts pushing into userspace and starting the whole process over again — and it all just turns to mush in my head.
-For peace of mind, my code needs to be *locally provable*, and this means things like idempotent functions, immediate mode rendering, contiguous structures in memory, and dependency injection.
+For peace of mind, my code needs to be *locally provable*, and this means things like idempotent functions, immediate mode rendering, contiguous structures in memory, dependency injection.
 Networks, unfortunately, throw a giant wrench in the works.

 About month ago, after realizing that most of my ideas for future document-based apps would probably require CloudKit sync and collaboration, I decided to take a stab at solving this problem in my own special way.
 There were tons of frameworks that purported to do the hard work for me, but I didn't want to black-box my data model.
 It simply *couldn't* be the case that this sort of thing was solely in the domain of mega-corporations and sequestered network gurus.
-My gut told me that there had to be some arcane bit of foundational knowledge — some *gold nugget of truth* — that would allow me to network my documents in a more functional way.
+My gut told me that there had to be some arcane bit of foundational knowledge — some *gold nugget of truth* — that would allow me to network my documents using a more functional approach.
 Instead of downloading a Github framework and [smacking the build button](http://amzn.to/2iigBOI), I wanted to develop a base set of skills that would allow me to easily network *any* document-based app in the future.

 <!--more-->